socnetv/app/docs/roadmaps/roadmap_ws5_matrices_modernization.md

 🚧 In progress.
 A1, A2.0, A2 (APSP storage migration), and A3 (contiguous storage) done.
 A7 scoped,
 moved to WS6, and done there (WS6.7).
 A4's inventory corrected.
 A5/A6 ready to implement directly.
-A3 still has open sub-scope (formal access-throughput benchmark, `prominence --bench`), detailed under A3 below.
+A3 still has one open sub-scope item (`prominence --bench` support), detailed under A3 below.
 None of A4–A6 started yet.

 ## Current Reality